akshay4121/CS684_Team404/test-plans/Sprint 3 - Test Plan.md

 ## Responsibilities:
 - Back-end developers are responsible for developing/updating the database. - Joshua Steinerman
 - The development team is responsible for creating the front-end UX. - Cristofer Carcamo
-- The development team will resolve any bugs or issues identified by the QA team. - Ahsan Hasnath
+- The development team will resolve any bugs or issues identified by the QA team. - Cristofer Carcamo, Ahsan Hasnath
 - The Development team is responsible for running Jest for unit testing to test code changes. - Akshay Patel, Joshua Steinerman
 - The develoment team is responsible for creating integration tests in API test suite. - Akshay Patel
 - The testing team is responsible for Updating and executing Integration and API test suite. - Akshay Patel